 The Preservation Greensboro Develoment Fund is a sister organization to Preservation Greensboro.
 It works as a “revolving fund,” a pool of capital created and reserved for historic preservation activities with the condition that the money be returned to the fund to be reused for similar activities in the future.

 Properties sold through the Fund hold preservation easements to protect their significant architectural features.
-The Fund has assisted in the restoration or conservation of properties in College Hill, Southside, Cedar Street, Fisher Park, Glenwood and Irving Park.
+The Fund has assisted in the restoration or conservation of properties in the Cedar Street, College Hill, Fisher Park, Glenwood, Irving Park and Southside neighborhoods.
 It also has assisted in planning projects in the Summit Avenue and Southside neighborhoods.
-It has served other Guilford County communities, including High Point and Whitsett.
+It has served other Guilford County communities as well, including High Point and Whitsett.

 (Information from Preservation Greensboro was used in this post.)